Family Support Worker

 Report directly to the Program Director and/or Team Leader

-- Building and managing trusting relationships with client families in order to provide parenting skills education and support in the client’s home
+- Building and managing trusting relationships with client families to provide parenting skills education and support in the client’s home

 - Advocating for and with parents in terms of rights, access to available supports and funding